Pushplaybang/knife/README.md

 ## Usage
-Note that this tool is heavily inspired by the fantatstic web tool [Grid Lover](http://www.gridlover.net/) and its absolutely one of the eaiest ways to sort out these initial variables.
+Note that this tool is heavily inspired by the fantatstic web app [Grid Lover](http://www.gridlover.net/) and its absolutely one of the eaiest ways to sort out these initial variables.

 Set your **basic variables**